Deployment to Kubernetes

 Do not use

 latestfor your deployments.
 This doesn’t help you to understand which version is deployed.
 Use either branch names or even better git hashes so that you know exactly what is deployed on your Kubernetes cluster.
-Notice also that the YML Codefresh is creating has an image pull policy of
+Notice also that the YML manifest Codefresh is creating has an image pull policy of

 always, so the cluster will always redeploy the latest image even if it has the same name as the previous one.

 Finally click the deploy button.
 Codefresh will create a Kubernetes YAML file behind the scenes and apply it to your Kubernetes cluster.
 The cluster will contact the Codefresh registry and pull the image.
 The cluster will then create all the needed resources (service, deployments, pods) in order to make the application available.

 You can watch the status of the deployment right from the Codefresh UI.

 Once the deployment is complete, you will also see the public URL of the application.
 You can visit it in the browser and see the application running.